jacopocolo/changelog.sketchplugin/README.md

 - Hitting should run the plugin
 - Support for multi-line commits.
 - Support header templates (???)
+- Zoom to the changelog when commited (???)
 - Implement optional event based commit: commit triggered at file save